You met with an insurance agent about term life insurance. After a discussion about the benefits of term insurance, the agent says to you:

 What Are The Return of Premium Life Insurance Pros and Cons?

 In our opinion, there are few advantages and several disadvantages to return of premium policies.
-Here are the return of premium life insurance pros and cons:
+Here are the return of premium life insurance advantages.

 Moreover, if you die, your beneficiary will receive the death benefit plus any premiums you have spent into the policy.
-Using the example above, if you die after 1 month, your beneficiary will receive $250,041.95 – the base death benefit plus one month of premium.
+Using the example above, if you die after 1 month, your beneficiary will receive $250,041.95 – the base death benefit plus one month of cost for the return of premium.

 Return of Premium Life Insurance Disadvantages